 Use for rodent control

 In America, Barn Owls are increasingly being used in Integrated Pest Management (IPM) as an alternative to highly toxic rodenticides.
 Vineyards, rice fields, sugar cane crops, and orchards can all benefit from the installation of Barn Owl nestboxes.
 These are erected at a minimum density of one per 10 acres with up to 25 boxes per 100 acres in some cases.
+Here is a good example from a 40-ha vineyard near Sacramento, California.

 It stands to reason that larger birds will require more nesting space and it is worth bearing this in mind when looking at the nestbox information we provide.
 For North American Barn Owls, the dimensions should be increased by about 50%.
 However, the hole size (5 x 5 inches) should not be increased as this may help protect the birds against larger predators such as Great Horned Owl.